 May 15-17,2020 $250 (tuition only).
 Status: OPEN for bookings (3 of 5 spaces available).
 Difficulty: several 20 minute each way woods hikes, optional mountain hike also

 Springtime in the Adirondacks is a wonderful season, with the vibrant, fresh green colors of new spring foliage.
 Abundant wildflowers including trout lilies and trilliums dot the forest floors and spring snow melt from the mountains overflow streams, creating compelling creek compositions of rushing spring waters, mossy rocks, and swirling foam.
 These are the scenes we plan to photograph, unique to the freshness of springtime, including the Sacandaga River East and West Branches, Georgia Brook, Auger Falls, Indian Lake, Lewey Lake, and many more streams and cascades of southern Hamilton county.

-This 2.5 day Adirondack photo workshop will start at 3:00pm Monday May 15th and end around lunchtime on Wednesday May 17, 2020.
-Overnight base location will be Lake Pleasant, with preferred lodgings at Lake Pleasant Lodge.
+This 2.5 day Adirondack photo workshop will start at 3:00pm Friday May 15th and end around lunchtime on Sunday May 17, 2020.
+Overnight base location will be Cranberry Lake Stone Manor, with preferred lodgings at Lake Pleasant Lodge.
 Please arrange your own accomodations as this will be a small group.
 First day meetup details will be communicated to all participants before.

 September 26-28, 2020 $265 (tuition only).
 Status: OPEN for bookings (8 of 8 spaces available).
 Difficulty: up to 1 mile each-way easy hikes